-The decrease in nonaccrual loans was largely due to the upgrading of an account in our dairy portfolio and the payoff of certain accounts in our grain, cattle, and landlords portfolios.
-Nonaccrual loans remained at an acceptable level at June 30, 2017, and December 31, 2016.
+The decrease in nonaccrual loans was largely due to the upgrading of an account in our dairy portfolio and the payoff of certain accounts in our grain and cattle portfolios.
+Nonaccrual loans remained at an acceptable level at March 31, 2017, and December 31, 2016.

-The decrease in accruing restructured loans was primarily the result of refinancing the loans of certain accounts in our communications and dairy portfolios.
+The decrease in accruing restructured loans was primarily the result of refinancing the loans of a certain communications account.

-The increase in accruing loans 90 days or more past due was largely due to real estate mortgage and production and intermediate term loans in our grain and home mortgage portfolios.
+The increase in accruing loans 90 days or more past due was largely due to real estate mortgage and production and intermediate term loans in our grain and cattle portfolios.
 Our accounting policy requires accruing loans past due 90 days or more to be transferred into nonaccrual status unless adequately secured and in the process of collection.
 Based on our analysis, all accruing loans 90 days or more past due were eligible to remain in accruing status.